samueldashadrach/video_cutpaste/README.md

 #### approach 1

-This is black box approach I am not using now.
+This is black box approach I am not using anymore.

 Usage
  - Download latest release of yt-dlp (older version may not work).
 Set env variable YTDLP with path to yt-dlp binary.